peutetre/Slider.js/README.md

 Slider.js
 =========

-A slider for touch enable browsers
+A horizontal slider for webkit touch enable browsers